+Jan Kleissl

+Director,

-Jan Kleissl Director, UCSD Center for Energy Research Ph (858) 376-3971 jkleissl@ucsd.edu
+UCSD Center for Energy Research

 The San Diego Nanotechnology Infrastructure (SDNI), part of the NSF supported National Nanotechnology Coordinated Infrastructure (NNCI), offers users from academic, industry and government laboratories open, affordable access to a broad spectrum of nanofabrication and characterization technologies and expertise that enable and accelerate cutting edge scientific research, proof-of-concept demonstration, device and system prototyping, product development, and technology translation.
 Centered on UCSD's Nano3 (Nanoscience, Nanoengineering, Nanomedicine) user facility, SDNI leverages additional specialized resources and expertise at UCSD for biomedicine, photonics, magnetics, energy, quantum systems, and converging sciences, enabling transformative research and education, and accelerating the translation of discoveries and new nanotechnologies to the marketplace.